johnsonpremier/johnsonpremier.github.io/_posts/2023/2023-07-25-proxmox_cluster_not_ready.md

 ## Conclusion

 By following these  steps, you can fix the "Cluster not ready – no quorum?
 (500)" error in Proxmox and restore the functionality of your Proxmox cluster.
-Ensuring that the cluster has a healthy Quorum is essential for maintaining high availability and optimal performance!
+Ensuring that the cluster has a healthy Quorum is essential for maintaining high availability and optimal performance!!!